 Leaving the desert of Nevada, we head into Arizona’s high country.
 With down time on the coach, plug in your iPod, catch up on some sleep or chat with your new friends.
 Following a section of the legendary Route 66, we stop in the town of Seligman.
 This historic town will give you a feel for the old style as you check out 1940s shop fronts and motels.
 This is a good place to pick up a souvenir for back home.
 We continue on to the mind-blowing landscape of the Grand Canyon, one of the world’s most recognizable natural wonders and pride of Arizona.

-A day here means time to take in the immensity and spine-tingling beauty of the scene-stealing Canyon – it has got a rep for a reason!
-This morning get up close to this UNESCO World Heritage site on an optional helicopter ride and get another angle on the Canyon as you fly over it.
-Hike along the South Rim for mind-blowing vistas of the dramatic scenery.
-See some of the oldest exposed rocks on earth, take in the deep abyss and soak up the wildness of the area.
+Today, we discover the mind-blowing landscape of the Grand Canyon, one of the world’s most recognizable natural wonders and pride of Arizona.
+A day here means time to take in the immensity and spine-tingling beauty of the scene-stealing canyon – you won’t be able to stop looking at it!
+Hike along the rim for full-blown vistas of the dramatic scenery.
+See some of the oldest exposed rocks on earth, take in the depths of the abyss and soak up the wildness of the area.
 There are trails for all levels of hiking, so take it up a notch or cruise along at your own pace.
-Wrap up the day with a canyon sunset and take in the stunning changes of light while the sun goes down.

 It’s into the Wild West today as we travel past cacti, rocky plateaus and the iconic desert backdrop of Monument Valley.
 Packed with stone spires and mesas (flattop mountains), the valley is also home to Navajo culture.
 Learn about the American Indian and Navajo way of life as the group visits the Navajo Tribal Park with a Local Guide.
 Your jaw will drop as we travel through a narrow gorge to the Painted Desert, where colorful rock formations dot the desert.
 Get your camera ready for a rock shaped exactly like a Mexican sombrero (hat).
 Cruise into Colorado this afternoon and pull into the hip mountain town of Durango, the gateway to the Rocky Mountains.